iremddemir/dynamic_human_splatting/README.md

 - **Merging Humans**:
   This stage merges individual canonical humans to a single one.
-  - Run: `python vggt/merge_humans_learned.py` for learned merging or `python vggt/merge_humans.py` for simple merging.
+  - Run: `python vggt/merge_humans.py`, which will create merging results for all considered merging techniques including the learned one.

 *Notes*